pablogonzalezginestet/megalearner/README.md

 <!-- badges: end -->

-**megalearner** is an `R` package that implements the method in the paper Gonzalez Ginestet, P. et al. (2021).
+**megalearner** is series of `R` scripts found in the folder R runs the illustrative example as described in the paper Gonzalez Ginestet, P. et al. (2021).
 “Survival stacking with multiple data types using pseudo-observation-based-AUC loss”.

-This series of `R` scripts found in the folder R runs the illustrative example as described in the paper.
 The scripts depend on each other in the following way:

 03-validate.R -\> depends on -\> 02-opt-stack.R -\> depends on -\>
 01-train-models.R -\> depends on 00-model-specs.R